 The Condensed Consolidated Financial Statements have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial information.
-The Condensed Consolidated Balance Sheet at July 30, 2005, the Condensed Consolidated Statements of Operations for the thirteen and twenty-six weeks ended July 30, 2005 and July 31, 2004 (as restated, see Note 2 (Restatement of Previously Issued Consolidated Financial Statements in this Quarterly Report on Form 10-Q), and the Condensed Consolidated Statements of Shareholders' Equity and of Cash Flows for the twenty-six weeks ended July 30, 2005 and July 31, 2004 (as restated, see Note 2 (Restatement of Previously Issued Consolidated Financial Statements) to the Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q), have been prepared by the Company without audit.
+The Condensed Consolidated Balance Sheet at October 29, 2005, the Condensed Consolidated Statements of Operations for the thirteen and thirty-nine weeks ended October 29, 2005 and October 30, 2004, as restated (see Note 2), and the Condensed Consolidated Statements of Shareholders' Equity and of Cash Flows for the thirty-nine weeks ended October 29, 2005 and October 30, 2004, as restated (see Note 2), have been prepared by the Company without audit.
 In the opinion of management, all normal recurring adjustments necessary to present fairly the financial condition, results of operations, and cash flows for all periods presented have been made.
 The Condensed Consolidated Financial Statements include all the accounts of the Company.
-All intercompany transactions have been eliminated.
+All significant intercompany accounts and transactions have been eliminated in consolidation.

 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") have been omitted or condensed.
 The Company believes the disclosures herein are adequate to make the information presented not misleading.
-It is recommended that these

-Condensed Consolidated Financial Statements be read in conjunction with the Consolidated Financial Statements and Notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended January 29, 2005.
+It is recommended that these Condensed Consolidated Financial Statements be read in conjunction with the audited Consolidated Financial Statements and related Notes included in the Company's Annual Report on Form 10-K for the fiscal year ended January 29, 2005, filed April 18, 2005 with the SEC.
 Interim results are not necessarily indicative of results for a full year.